nbicocchi/learn-microservices/modules/containerization/slides/4 - Container orchestration.md

 # Docker Compose Overview
-Docker Compose is a powerful tool that allows us to define and manage multi-container Docker applications.
-It is particularly useful when working with microservice ecosystems, as it enables the easy launch and coordination of multiple containers simultaneously.
-With Compose, we can configure networking, define infrastructure as code, and also address scalability requirements.
+**Docker Compose is a powerful tool that allows us to define and manage multi-container Docker applications**.
+It is particularly useful when working with microservices ecosystems, as it enables the coordination of multiple containers.
+With Compose, we can configure networking, resources, and also address scalability requirements.

-The `docker-compose.yaml` file is the heart of Docker Compose, it is a YAML file that allows to define an application ecosystem including services, networking, disk space and more.
-It follows a hierarchical structure by the use of indentations.
+The `docker-compose.yaml` file follows a hierarchical structure by the use of indentations.

 - **services**: Defines the containers of the application, each service represents a container.
   - **[service-name]**: Name of the single service, the choice is at our discretion.